 I'm a 23-year-old photographer born and raised on my family farm in Devon.
 As the youngest of five and aunt to nine, I noticed that finding the time to take photos and capture memories could be hard, especially in a particularly large family because there is always something else going on.
 So, I purchased a camera with money I had saved from selling chicken eggs and discovered a new passion.

 I launched my photography business in 2012, leaving school at the age of 15 to give it my attention full-time.
 I was booked for my first wedding two months later and from there, my business grew rapidly.
 I am now one of the most successful young photographers in the country.

-Having worked at nearly 250 weddings as well as over 500 photo shoots, it’s safe to say I've had some pretty incredible moments in the last six years.
-One of these would be photographing two farming world records, and another would be photographing a double wedding (two sisters).
+Having worked at over 250 weddings as well as over 500 photo shoots, it’s safe to say I've had some pretty incredible moments in the last six years.
+One of these would be photographing two farming world records, and another would be photographing a birth.

 Business has always come naturally to me – I started selling chicken eggs at age 8, sold geese for Christmas at 13 and then launched my photography business at 15.
 However, in 2016 I found out I had an AVM – a condition I was born with but didn’t know about until I had my first haemorrhage.
 A link to the story can be found here

 But don't worry!
-I'm now recovered and looking forward to being able to give my business my full attention, having been concentrating on getting better for the last two years.
+I'm now recovered and looking forward to being able to give my business my full attention, having been concentrating on getting better for the last four years.